fverloy/fverloy.github.io/_posts/2018-07-08-migrating-from-wordpress-to-github-pages-and-jekyll.markdown

 I'm still debating using another theme, but I'm kinda digging the simplicity and speed of the default one called Minima.
 Another thing I'll probably add is [pagination](https://jekyllrb.com/docs/pagination/) and maybe see if I can use [disqus](http://sgeos.github.io/jekyll/disqus/2016/02/15/adding-disqus-to-a-jekyll-blog.html) for commenting.
 I also still need to look at Google indexing/SEO.

-Overall still some work to do, but happy with the migration so far.

-UPDATE 1: Small issue found with [AMP](https://www.ampproject.org/) links.
+When testing old links via Twitter I found a small issue with [AMP](https://www.ampproject.org/) links.
 Apparently historical Twitter links automatically point to (now non-existent) AMP versions of my blog, which leads to 404's right now.
 An AMP plugin doesn't seem to be available with [GitHub Pages and Jekyll](https://help.github.com/articles/configuring-jekyll-plugins/) right now.
+So to get around this I needed to use the [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from) plugin.
+You can simply add the trailing /amp/ as a redirect to the main page or permalink.

+Overall still some work to do, but happy with the migration so far.